lablnet/cryptographic_algorithms/Readme.md

 ## Contribution
 You're welcome to contribute to this project.
 You should follow contribution guideline [Contribution guideline](https://github.com/lablnet/cryptographic_algorithms/blob/main/CONTRIBUTING.md)

-## Disclaimer
-- Do not use this for illegal purposes.
-- Use this at your own risk.
-- Do not use this for production but only for undertstading the algorithms.
-- Only use Crypto primitive algorithms for encryption and decryption.